Retrospective in Scrum and beyond

 Depending on frequency, retrospectives can last between 45-90 minutes.
 If the frequency is longer, for example monthly, one would tend to use 90 minutes.
 Weekly retrospectives can also be 45 or 60 minutes.

-For retrospectives, it is better to have “shorter and more frequent” than “longer and less often”.
-Short frequencies create quick learning loops so that teams can also reflect on the effectiveness of their measures defined in past retros as early as possible and adjust them if necessary (Good measures from retrospectives).
-With practice it will becomes easier to adhere to the time frame (Timeboxing in retrospectives), or even to shorten it.
+For retrospectives, the motto is: “shorter and more frequent” rather than “longer and less frequent”.
+Short frequencies create fast learning loops, so that teams can reflect on the effectiveness of their measures defined in past retrospectives as early as possible and adapt them if necessary ( Tips for good measures from retrospectives ).
+Especially with practice of the format, it becomes easier to better adhere to the time frame (Tips for Timeboxing in Retrospectives), or even to shorten it.

 conducting retrospectives,